rickgennis/managebackups/src/managebackups.1.md

 : Parallel cron execution.
 Equivalent to "-A -x -q".

 **-0**
 : Provide a summary of backups. **-0** can be specified up to 3 times for different formatting of sizes.
+It can also be combined with -p to limit output to a single profile.

 **-1**
 : Provide detail of backups. **-1** can be specified up to 3 times for different formatting of sizes.
+It can also be combined with -p to limit output to a single profile.

 **--test**
 : Run in test mode.
 No changes are actually made to disk (no backups, pruning or linking).